thomas-lamiaux/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    This command can be used to filter the goal and the global context to retrieve objects whose name or type satisfies a number of conditions.
+Searched objects can be filtered by patterns, by the constants they contain (identified by their name or a notation), by their names and by their location (e.g. :n:`head`).
 Library files that were not loaded with :cmd:`Require` are not considered.
 The :table:`Search Blacklist` table can also be used to exclude some things from all calls to :cmd:`Search`.

    The output of the command is a list of qualified identifiers and their types.
 If the :flag:`Search Output Name Only` flag is on,